sendbird/sendbird-platform-sdk-csharp/docs/DataPrivacyApi.md

 ## CancelTheRegistrationOfGdprRequestById

-> void CancelTheRegistrationOfGdprRequestById (string requestId, string apiToken = null)
+> void CancelTheRegistrationOfGdprRequestById (string apiToken, string requestId)

 Cancel the registration of a GDPR request